earthspecies/voxaboxen/README.md

-# AVESDetect
+# Voxaboxen

-AVESDetect is a deep learning framework designed to find the start and stop times of (possibly overlapping) sound events in a recording.
+Voxaboxen is a deep learning framework designed to find the start and stop times of (possibly overlapping) sound events in a recording.
 We designed it with bioacoustics applications in mind, so it accepts annotations in the form of [Raven](https://ravensoundsoftware.com/software/raven-lite/) selection tables.

 ![19_AL_Naranja_1025](https://github.com/earthspecies/sound_event_detection/assets/72874445/dcf9061b-870a-4697-a4e0-96cc35b56edf)